 Professional indemnity insurance (PII) is liability insurance that covers firms when a third party claims to have suffered a loss, usually due to professional negligence.
 We require certain firms to hold PII cover to make sure that they have the means to pay negligence and other claims and to help prevent insolvencies leading to excessive claims on the Financial Services Compensation Scheme (FSCS), which is funded by trading firms.
 Relevant intermediary firms that are not exempt or do not hold a comparable guarantee are required to provide details of their PII cover on Section E of the RMAR following each renewal of cover.

 Retail investment advice and charges data (source RMA-K)

 This section provides information on investment advice and related charges where a firm provides a personal recommendation to a retail client on a retail investment product.

 Firms can provide advice either on an independent or restricted basis.
-To be considered independent, a firm’s recommendations to clients must be based on a comprehensive and fair analysis of the market, and be unbiased and unrestricted.
+To be considered independent, a firm’s recommendations to clients must be based on a comprehensive and fair analysis of the market and be unbiased and unrestricted.
 A firm provides restricted advice if it makes recommendations which do not constitute independent advice or if it provides basic advice only.

 The data in this section reflect all firms that complete Section K of the RMAR, whether or not the provision of advice on retail investment products is their main activity.
 The population of firms differs from those reporting on RMA-B so data (eg revenue) are not directly comparable between the 2 sections.
-The underlying data tables published alongside this bulletin contain the detailed data for this section, and the equivalent data just for firms with the primary category of ‘financial adviser’.
+The underlying data tables published alongside this bulletin contain the detailed data for this section, and the equivalent data just for firms with the firm category of ‘financial adviser’.